ricardopereirasilveira/registration-system-with-django-python-bootstrap-loggin-mode-fbv-sqlite3/readme.md

 **How to setup the System in your computer**
 - Clone the project to your computer
 - with VENV enabled, run the command `pip install -r requirements-dev.txt`
+- Create a file '.env' in your root directory of project, and set the `SECRET_KEY=` and the `DEBUG=`
 - Run the server `python manage.py runserver`
 - Open your favorite browser and type the URL - http://localhost:8080 or http://127.0.0.1:8080
+- Create a superuser with the command `python manage.py createsuperuser`
+- Use the user created to login in System.